Katy is a passionate disc golfer who has put countless hours into perfecting her putt.

 Getting the disc from your drive into the basket without adding more than one or two throws requires technical and mental skill.
-Learn about a couple putting techniques (including the push putt), decide what grip style is right for you and commit to practicing right.
+To become a better putter, it's important to learn about putting techniques (including the push putt), decide what grip style is right for you, and commit to practicing right.

 The Putting Grip